A winter travel guide to Svalbard

 Given just how remote it is, getting to Svalbard is surprisingly easy.
 Both Scandinavian Airlines and Norwegian operate regular flights to Longyearbyen from Oslo (three hours) and Tromso (an hour and a half).
 Typically, one would spend a night in either city before flying out to Svalbard the following day, although you could spend a little longer exploring either Oslo or Tromso before continuing your onward journey to Svalbard.

 Bear in mind that although Svalbard is part of Norway, it is not part of the Schengen area, so you’ll go through passport control in either Oslo or Tromso on exiting and entering Schengen.
 Also, even if you’re on a direct flight from Oslo, it may make a short stop in Tromso en route.
 On arrival in Svalbard, it takes just 10 minutes to get from the airport to the centre of Longyearbyen by shuttle bus.
-Taxis are also available, but these are more expensive and no quicker – there is no traffic in this part of the world.
+Taxis are also available, but these are more expensive and only marginally quicker – there is no traffic in this part of the world.

 When to go